-- 10.4 All ready forward contracts should be reported on the Negotiated Dealing System (NDS).
-In respect of ready forward contracts involving gilt account holders, the custodian (i.e., the CSGL account holder) with whom the gilt accounts are maintained will be responsible for reporting the deals on the NDS on behalf of the constituents (i.e. the gilt account holders). - 10.5 All ready forward contracts shall be settled through the SGL Account / CSGL Account maintained with the Reserve Bank of India, Mumbai with the Clearing Corporation of India Ltd. (CCIL) acting as the central counter party for all such ready forward transactions. - 10.6 The custodians should put in place an effective system of internal control and concurrent audit to ensure that : - 10.6.1 ready forward transactions are undertaken only against the clear balance of securities in the gilt account, - 10.6.2 all such transactions are promptly reported on the NDS, and - 10.6.3 other terms and conditions referred to above have been complied with. - 10.7 Primary (urban) co-operative banks can undertake ready forward transactions only in securities held in excess of the prescribed Statutory Liquidity Ratio (SLR) requirements. - 10.8 No sale transaction should be put through without actually holding the securities in the portfolio by a seller of securities in the first leg of a ready forward transaction. - 10.9 Securities purchased under the ready forward contracts shall not be sold during the period of the contract.
+- 10.3.3 UCBs may not enter into ready forward contracts with the non-banking financial companies.
+However, this restriction would not apply to repo transactions between UCBs and authorised Primary Dealers in Government Securities. - 10.4 All ready forward contracts should be reported on the NDS.
+In respect of ready forward contracts involving gilt account holders, the custodian (i.e., the CSGL account holder) with whom the gilt accounts are maintained will be responsible for reporting the deals on the NDS on behalf of the constituents (i.e. the gilt account holders). - 10.5 All ready forward contracts shall be settled through the SGL Account / CSGL Account maintained with the Reserve Bank, Mumbai with the CCIL acting as the central counter party for all such ready forward transactions. - 10.6 The custodians should put in place an effective system of internal control and concurrent audit to ensure that: - 10.6.1 Ready forward transactions are undertaken only against the clear balance of securities in the gilt account, - 10.6.2 All such transactions are promptly reported on the NDS, and - 10.6.3 Other terms and conditions referred to above have been complied with. - 10.7 UCBs can undertake ready forward transactions only in securities held in excess of the prescribed SLR requirements. - 10.8 No sale transaction should be put through without actually holding the securities in the portfolio by a seller of securities in the first leg of a ready forward transaction. - 10.9 Securities purchased under the ready forward contracts shall not be sold during the period of the contract.